holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 ### Source chain

-Any time a participant in a hApp takes some action that changes data, they add a record to a journal called a **source chain**.
+Any time a participant in a hApp takes some action that changes data, they do it by adding a record to a journal called a **source chain**.
 Each participant has their own source chain, a local, tamper-proof, and chronological store of the participant's actions in that application.

 This is one of the main differences between Holochain and other systems such as blockchains or centralized server-based applications.
-Instead of recording a "global" (community-wide) record of what actions have taken place, in Holochain actions are taken by agents and are thought of as transformations of their own state.
+Instead of recording a "global" (community-wide) timeline of what actions have taken place, in Holochain actions are recorded on individual timelines.
+They can be thought of as both a change to the individual's state and an attempt to change shared state.

 One big advantage of this approach is that a single agent can be considered authoritative about the order in which they took actions.
 From their perspective, first they did A, then B, then C, etc. The fact that someone else didn't get an update about these changes, and possibly received them in a different order, doesn't matter.
 The order that the authoring agent took those actions will be captured in the actions themselves (thanks to each action referencing the previous one that they had taken, thus creating an ordered sequence --- or chain --- of actions).

 ### Actions and entries

 You'll notice that we used the word "action" a lot.
-In fact, **we call the content of a source chain record an action**.
+In fact, **we call the a source chain record an action**.
 In Holochain applications, data is always "spoken into being" by an agent (a participant).
 Each record captures their act of adding, modifying, or removing data, rather than simply capturing the data itself.

 There are a few different kinds of actions, but the most common one is `Create`, which creates an 'entry' --- an arbitrary blob of bytes.
 Entries store most of the actual content created by a participant, such as the text of a post in our forum hApp.
-When someone creates a forum post, they're recording an action to their source chain that reads something like: _I am creating this forum post entry with the title "Intros" and the content "Where are you from and what is something you love about where you live?" and I would like my peers in the network to publicly store a record of this act._ So while an action is useful for storing noun-like data like messages and images, it's actually a verb, a record of an action that someone took to update their own state and possibly the shared database state as well.
+When someone creates a forum post, they're recording an action to their source chain that reads something like: _I am creating this forum post entry with the title "Intros" and the content "Where are you from and what is something you love about where you live?" and I would like my peers in the network to publicly store a record of this act along with the data itself._ So while an action is useful for storing noun-like data like messages and images, it's actually a verb, a record of an action that someone took to update their own state and possibly the shared state as well.
 That also makes it well-suited to verb-like data like real-time document edits, game moves, and transactions.

 Every action contains the ID of its author (actually a cryptographic public key), a timestamp, a pointer to the previous source chain record, and a pointer to the entry data, if there is any.
 In this way, actions provide historical context and provenance for the entries they operate on.